 What is desktop publishing and design?

 Desktop publishing uses computer applications, digital graphics, and multimedia formatting to create electronic documents and presentations, as well as create digital pages that are meant to be viewed electronically.
-Desktop publishers most often create layouts and digital documents that are meant to be used in print media, though many also design electronic documents and layouts for websites, as well.
+Desktop publishers most often create layouts and digital documents that are meant to be used in print media such as brochures, though many also design electronic documents, pdfs, and layouts for websites, as well.

 How do you become a desktop publisher?

-Generally, desktop publishers need an associate or bachelor's degree to qualify for a job in the field, though relevant work experience can sometimes work in place of education for some employers.
-While a degree has been a minimum qualification required by employers in the past, many now look for those who have demonstrated skills with industry desktop publishing software and techniques, so completing desktop publishing training through a career diploma could be helpful!
+Generally, desktop publishers need a high school diploma along with an associate or bachelor's degree to qualify for a job in the field, though relevant work experience can sometimes work in place of education for some employers.
+While a degree has been a minimum qualification required by employers in the past, many now look for those who have demonstrated skills with industry desktop publishing software and techniques, so completing a desktop publishing course through a career diploma could be helpful!

 How long does it take to become a desktop publisher?